 For example: Cheddar Cheese Square, Simple Mills crackers, Applesauce, Larabar

-While something like Goldfish or plain crackers also make great store-bought snacks, they won’t do much in the way of satisfying their after school hunger.
+While something like applesauce or plain crackers also make great store-bought snacks, they wonโt do much in the way of satisfying their after school hunger just on their own.

 What are good after school snacks?